Arizona State University: ASU Colleges at Lake Havasu City

+In response to demands for lower-cost public higher education in Arizona, ASU developed a small, undergraduate-only college in Lake Havasu City.
+ASU Colleges was teaching-focused and provided a selection of popular undergraduate majors at lower tuition rates than other Arizona research universities and a 15-to-1 student-to-faculty ratio.The campus closed in June 2025 in response to state budget cuts.

 Academics

 Admissions

+As of August 2022, ASU had a systemwide enrolled student population (both in-person and online) of 140,759, a 4% increase over the systemwide total in 2021.
+Out of that total, approximately 79,000 students were enrolled in-person at one of the ASU campuses, an increase of 3.2% from 2021.
+Just over 61,000 students were enrolled in ASU Online courses and programs as of August 2022, an increase of roughly 7% in online student enrollment from the previous year.

-According to the U.S. News & World Report, for the 2022-2023 academic year ASU admitted 88% of all freshman applicants and classified the school’s admissions in the “selective” category.
-The average high school GPA of incoming first-year students for the 2022-23 academic year was 3.54.
+According to the U.S. News & World Report, for the 2022–2023 academic year ASU admitted 88% of all freshman applicants and classified the school's admissions in the "selective" category.
+The average high school GPA of incoming first-year students for the 2022–23 academic year was 3.54.

 Barrett, The Honors College is ranked among the top honors programs in the nation.
 Although there are no set minimum admissions criteria for Barrett College, the average GPA of Fall 2017 incoming freshmen was 3.78, with an average SAT score of 1380 and an average ACT score of 29.
 The Honors college has 7,236 students, with 719 National Merit Scholars.

 ASU enrolls 10,268 international students, 14.3% of the total student population.
 The international student body represents more than 150 nations.
 The Institute of International Education ranked ASU as the top public university in the U.S. for hosting international students in 2016–2017.